 Notebooks Creating Connections

 Journals, notebooks, and trackers give you a way to offer something active to your followers.
-For example, if you write cookbooks and create a meal planner or recipe tracker for your followers, they can enjoy tracking their own cooking journey.
+For example, if you write cookbooks and create a meal planner or recipe tracker for your followers, they can enjoy tracking their cooking journey.
 Maybe you prompt them to share stories and pictures on your social media and BAM you’ve got a personal, direct connection with those readers.

 If you’re an author or entrepreneur, you should consider the many benefits of adding a notebook to your catalog offer.
 They’re (relatively) easy to create, cost little or nothing to offer, give you a new revenue stream, and (most importantly) offer your readers something unique from you that they can use in their day-to-day lives.

-Paul is the Content Marketing Manager at Lulu.
-When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
-Paul is a dog person but considers himself cat tolerant.
+Paul is the Senior Content Manager at Lulu.com.
+When he's not entrenched in the publishing and print-on-demand world, he likes to read, sample the fanciest microbrewed beer, and collect fountain pens.